Photo by Merve Şahin

 Tickets are $5 in advance.
 All ages are welcome.
 Doors open at 6 p.m.
 The event starts at 7 p.m.

-This event is Monday, February 10, at Mission Theater, 1624 NW Glisan St. in Portland.
+The event is Monday, March 10, at Mission Theater, 1624 NW Glisan St. in Portland.

-Tickets are a sliding scale from $5-$11.
+Tickets are $5-$11 sliding scale.
 All ages are welcome.
 Doors open at 6 p.m.
 The event starts at 7 p.m.

 Tickets are $5 in advance.
 All ages are welcome.
 Doors open at 6 p.m.
 The event starts at 7 p.m.